ErpNetDocs/tech/advanced/calculated-attributes/operators/ceiling.md

 ## Example

-The following example gets the smallest integer that is greater than or equal to 'Quantity' of a Sales Order Line:
+The following example gets the smallest integer that is greater than or equal to the quantity of a sales order line:

 ```
 10:CEILING ATTRIB:QuantityValue